ucsd-cse599-s18/ucsd-cse599-s18.github.io/portfolios/index.md

 - CSE 131 (Compiler Construction): MWF 9-9:50 CENTR 109 **Avoid May 4**
 - CSE 141 (Intro to Computer Architecture): TR 9:30a-10:50a WLH 2005

-The questions to answer (post on Piazza)
+The questions to answer (post on Piazza, and include as a document in your portfolio)

 - Describe the active learning exercise (or exercises) that took place in the class you attended.